Whipped Lingonberry Semolina Porridge – Easy breakfast

 Notes

-You can do this with other berries too, try red currants, rowan berries (add 0,5-1 dl more sugar) or black currants (use less sugar only 0,5-0,8 dl).
+- You can do this with other berries too, try red currants, rowan berries (add 0,5-1 dl more sugar), black currants, or blueberries (use less sugar only 0,5-0,8 dl).
+For other substitutions scroll up to header "How to substitute lingonberries in whipped lingonberry semolina porridge".

 Nutrition Information:

-These calculations are generated automatically by Create by Mediavine based on the ingredients shown in the recipe.
+These calculations are generated automatically by Nutritionix based on the ingredients shown in the recipe.
 The nutrition information is an estimation and may include errors.
 All nutritional information presented and written within this site (blueteatile.com) is intended for informational purposes only.
 The writer is not a certified nutritionist or registered dietitian and any nutritional information should be used as a general guideline only.

 One Comment